Homepage

 Families or people travelling together can download all of their boarding passes to one phone or to several devices.

-Remember, online check-in closes a few hours before departure, so don’t leave it to the last minute as you may be too late and will incur an airport check-in fee as mentioned with Ryanair above.
+Remember, online check-in closes a few hours before departure, so don’t leave it to the last minute as you may be too late and incur an airport check-in fee.

 Sign up and save on your next holiday